Luffy3662/Full-Stack/README.md

-# New
+# Trying Hard
-This is my first Repository
+This is my first Repository, Target is full-stack developer